anon-blue/anon.blue/README.txt

 ung warthog
 This is the empty feeling that night brinhgs aaasdk1423                      hhh hhhhhhhhhh   hh   hhhh             hhhhhhh              hh       hhhh
-                                               h      hhhhhh      hhhhhh
+                                              Th      hhhhhh      hhhhhh

                                                                    hhhhhh

+                                This is the night that brings the dark drea

      hhhhhhhhhhhhhhhhhh It was a dark and stormy night

               hhhh          hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
 hh hhhhhhhhhhhhhhhhhhhhhhhhhhhhThe old man pushed the table.
+                                                                 This is the ful
+l feeling that morning brings.
                                    houo  girl  horse mouth d hh h hh hh hh hhhh hhhhhhhh
       hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
 hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
-hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhthis is the empty feeling that night bringshhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
+hhhhhhThis is the full feeling that morning bringshhhhhhhhhhhhthis is the empty feeling that night bringshhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh